drugis/export-directive/README.md

 # export-directive
-angular directive for downloading pictures
+angular directive for downloading pictures.
+Use `yarn` to install dependencies.